ROS2WASM: Bringing the Robot Operating System to the Web: Methods and Demonstrations

 \subsection{Robotics Toolbox for Python and Swift}

-Adapting the Swift Robotics Simulator~\cite{corke2021not} to the sandboxed web environment required addressing limitations related to threading, networking, and file system access.
-We cross-compiled the simulator to WebAssembly using Emscripten Forge and the PyJS framework, making significant modifications to key components of Swift’s architecture.
-The Swift Simulator running in WASM demonstrates a method of adapting an existing project to work within the limitations of Emscripten and WASM, and the approach used here may inform future ports targeting Web Assembly.
-We successfully cross-compiled the simulator, and users can interact with it via a Python terminal running within a Web browser.
-The resulting version of Swift is hosted at \url{https://mbatc.github.io/swift-wasm-test/}, allowing users to run and interact with the simulator via a Python terminal embedded in a web page (Figure~\ref{fig:swift}).
+This section briefly reviews how non-ROS robotics applications can be adapted for WASM.
+While the Robotics Toolbox for Python required no changes, adapting the graphics-based Swift Robotics Simulator~\cite{corke2021not} to the sandboxed web environment meant addressing limitations in threading, networking, and file system access.
+We cross-compiled Swift to WebAssembly using Emscripten and the PyJS framework, which required three major modifications.

-Three major modifications were required to key components of Swift's architecture.
-First, we needed a new messaging system to replace WebSockets.
+First, we needed a new messaging system to replace WebSockets, which are not fully supported in WASM.
 This was achieved by passing messages via Python/Javascript interoperability using PyJS.
 Second, we had to find an alternative way to launch the Swift environment without starting an HTTP server.
 We eliminated the HTTP server by loading the web interface in an embedded iframe.
-Third, we neeeded to add hooks to load Robotics Toolbox assets from the packaged Python environment.
+Third, we needed to add hooks to load Robotics Toolbox assets from the packaged Python environment.
 This was achieved by intercepting asset fetching so that assets could be retrieved from the PyJS file system.

+The resulting implementation demonstrates an approach for adapting existing projects to work within Emscripten and WASM constraints, which may inform future WebAssembly ports.
+Users can now interact with the simulator through a Python terminal embedded in a web page (Figure~\ref{fig:swift}).